faiz8411/full-website-making/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Bicycle website](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Bicycle website](https://bicycle-website.web.app/).

-## Available Scripts
+## our company main service

+Road Bikes
+Mountain Bikes
+Trekking Bikes
+Fitness Bikes
+Cross Bikes
+Children's Bikes
 In the project directory, you can run:

 ### `npm start`